mui/material-ui/pages/api/snackbar-content.md

 # SnackbarContent

-<p class="description">The API documentation of the SnackbarContent React component.</p>
+<p class="description">The API documentation of the SnackbarContent React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import SnackbarContent from '@material-ui/core/SnackbarContent';